Read-The-Question/rtq-review/packages/review-paper-markdown/README.md

 server preparation boundary when malformed content needs to become a reviewer-facing preparation issue rather than a render failure.

+## PaperSmall

+`PaperSmall` marks supplementary or fine-print phrasing content.
+The shared `remarkPaperSmall` transform converts inline and standalone single-line usage to semantic native `<small data-paper-small>` output while preserving inline Markdown and maths.
+It keeps inert native attributes, discards executable or style attributes, and unwraps unsupported flow children as readable unstyled content rather than leaving an unsupported MDX node for ReactMarkdown.

 ## PaperTable

 `PaperTable` wraps exactly one GFM pipe table.
 The shared transform implements